Advice on Writing for Children

 First, I’d recommend that you get hold of a directory of children’s publishers and literary agents such as the Children’s Writers’ and Artists’ Yearbook in the UK or Children’s Writer’s & Illustrator’s Market in the US.
 As well as giving you addresses and contact details, these books will give you an idea of the sort of material a publisher or agent deals with, so you will know which ones are worth submitting to.
 Both of these books are published annually, so if you can’t get a recent copy from your local library, you might consider buying one from a bookshop or through one of the sales links below.

-BUY the Children’s Writers’ and Artists’ Yearbook from Hive in the UK
+BUY the Children’s Writers’ and Artists’ Yearbook from Amazon in the UK

 BUY Children’s Writer’s & Illustrator’s Market from Amazon in the US